 1995 CEO Sandy Grieve retires.
 Al Schuman is elected president and chief executive officer.
 Mike Shannon, who serves as Ecolab’s chief financial officer, is elected chairman of the board.

-1995 A Water Care Services division is formed following several acquisitions to provide water treatment programs to institutional and industrial customers.
+1995 A Water Care Services division is formed following several acquisitions to provide water treatment programmes to institutional and industrial customers.

 1995 Klenzade is renamed the Ecolab Food & Beverage division.